Oral Thrush Breastfeeding Tips and Advice

 - Poor weight gain.

 - Nappy rash.

 - If a mother has a vaginal thrush infection during birth, her baby may become infected when he/she passes through the birth canal.

-- The use of antibiotics by Mom and/or Baby, can sometimes cause an oral thrush infection in Baby.
+- The use of antibiotics by the mother and/or the baby can sometimes cause an oral thrush infection.

-- Baby can be infected by Mom, if she has a thrush (yeast infection) on her breasts and/or nipples.
+- The baby can be infected by the mother, if she has thrush (yeast infection) on her breasts and/or nipples.

 - Babies with HIV/Aids are more likely to get thrush infections, due to the suppression of their immune systems.